**Applications are now open for fully-funded studentships for September 2017 start.**

 - Academic transcripts of previous degrees.
 Please include degree certificates and formal transcripts of your academic record, providing full details of the degrees, classes, grades you have obtained and the units you have taken.
 If your degree result is still pending, please include an interim transcript.

-- Your research proposal, that identifies either a potential supervisor or one of the IGGI Grand Challenge areas.
-Your research proposal needs to outline the nature of your proposed study and give some indication of how you will conduct your research.
+- Your statement of planned research, that identifies either a potential supervisor or one of the IGGI Research Themes.
+Your statement of planned research needs to outline the nature of your proposed study and give some indication of how you will conduct your research.
 It should be about 350 word in length.
 It must be in English and be your own words.

 - Your CV, to give further background information on your prior experience and qualifications.